-When goods and services are bought from retailers or online, money must be transferred from the consumer to the store.
-This can be done in cash, i.e. using banknotes and coins, or via a bank deposit.
-Both are financial claims – cash is a claim on a central bank, such as Danmarks Nationalbank, while a bank deposit is a claim on a bank.
+When consumers buy goods and services in stores or online, money must be transferred from the consumer to the retailer.
+This could be in the form of cash, i.e. banknotes and coins, or via a deposit in a bank account.
+Both are financial claims.
+Cash is a claim on a central bank, such as Danmarks Nationalbank, while a deposit in a bank account is a claim on the account holder's bank.

-The joint inpayment form can be used to pay bills at the post office, at the bank and via online banking.
-The inpayment form makes it possible to transfer payment directly to the creditor's bank account.
+The joint inpayment form can be used to pay bills – at the post office, at the bank and via online banking.
+The inpayment form makes it possible to transfer funds directly to the creditor's bank account.

 Mobile payments are payments made by mobile phone.
 Some of the most frequently used mobile payment solutions in Denmark are MobilePay, the Dankort app, Apple Pay and Google Pay.
 The actual payment can be made in several ways, depending on the solution used.
 Payment via MobilePay typically takes place as a credit transfer, while a payment via e.g. the Dankort app, Apple Pay or Google Pay is registered as a card payment.